– Is this your full time job?

 – How many shots do you normally take at a wedding, and what will I receive afterwards?

-Every wedding is different in this regard, but at the moment I’m providing my clients with around 600 edited, high-resolution shots from their wedding.
+Every wedding is different in this regard, but at the moment I’m providing my clients with around 700 edited, high-resolution shots from their wedding.
 You’ll receive these digitally via a password-protected gallery, from where you can download the high and low res versions.